 Heather Elton teaches Hatha Yoga in a way that integrates ancient wisdom traditions with contemporary psychology in a mindful practice designed to diminish suffering in our lives.
 Meditation will include the Tibetan Loving Kindness meditation, Shamatha and Vipassana meditation techniques.
 The entire practice is designed to give you a better understanding of the ‘inner limbs’ of yoga and glimpse our true nature beneath the stain of perception.
 ‘Tools of Tantra’ includes the basic techniques of spiritual practice: How to use a mala, recite a mantra, spin prayer wheels, walk the Kora.
 Practice Tantric visualisations of prana/nadis/bindu and chakra meditations to deepen your understanding of the subtle energy body.
 Experience darshan and learn how to enter a temple in a respectful way and what to do inside.
 Make an offering to the deity.
 Receive darshan, puja and blessings.
 Respectful conduct in the presence of realised beings.

-This Yoga Adventure is for anyone with an interest in yoga and Nepal.
+This Yoga Adventure is for anyone with an interest in yoga, Buddhism and Nepal.
 It’s great if you’re interested in a spiritual practice and have read a few basic yoga philosophy texts and have a regular asana practice, but it’s open to all levels of yoga practitioners.
 Dharma practitioners, artists, sculptors, and photographers are all welcome.
 A curious mind and a desire to experience the wider realms of yoga are essential.